He4eT/browser-milje-2077/README.md

 # Browser Milje 2077

+This is a silly art project and a friendly tribute to the awesome [miljegen](https://github.com/miljegen/browser-milje) project.

 Adds a milje tablecloth on top of your browser viewport, bringing a classic piece of Slavic home decor straight to your screen.

 Now with the questionable aesthetics of a QR code!

-This is a friendly tribute
-to the awesome [miljegen](https://github.com/miljegen/browser-milje) project.

 ## How It Looks Like